-HATE CRIMES REPORT
+HATE CRIME REPORT

-More than 2,000 people were reportedly victims of a hate crime in California in 1997.
+More than 1,800 hate crime offenses were reported by California law enforcement agencies in 1998.
 That's a shocking number when one considers the motivation behind a hate crime - the victim's race, ethnicity, religion, sexual orientation or physical or mental disability.
+But this report is more than criminal statistics and numbers - each offense is a crime with a human victim, sometimes more than one.